Forest Temple

 You can also boomerang the bombling from the ground floor as a backup.

-Method 4 - pot drop
+Method 4 - Pot drop

 An alternative method which only loses 1-3s depending on how fast you aim with the boomerang is to distract the Deku Like with a pot.
+Note that this is slower than the boomerang stun method of getting behind the Deku Like used in the transform clips method below, but it is also much easier.

 1. Pickup pot and jump into the corner towards the Heart Piece